"127 Hours" Review

 I've seen “Saving Private Ryan,” “Hannible,” “The Passion of the Christ,” “The Departed,” “The Godfather,” and countless other violent movies.
 All these movies effected me in one way or another, but it wasn’t until Danny Boyle’s “127 Hours” came along where I actually got sick in the theater.
 As in I vomited, got dizzy, and would have left to do this in the bathroom if I didn’t want to finish the movie so bad.
 Is that going to be the quotation from this review: “The movie made me sick for it’s intensity but I couldn’t leave the theater because it was so engaging!”
 Eh, it’s original, give me that much credit.
 I mean it when I say this movie made me sick.
 From what I could hear around me other people were getting uncomfortable too.
 Keep in mind this is not a gross movie; it’s just extremely intense.

-Man trapped in a narrow slot canyon, struggling to climb.
-He wears a cap, red shirt, and has a worried expression.
+Man trapped in narrow canyon, dirt covered, struggling to climb, wearing red shirt and cap.

 The story is based on the true life events of Aron Ralston (James Franco) who was a hiker and daredevil.
 Like many people his age he would routinely get frustrated by the hustle and bustle of the real world.
 For him the outdoors is where it’s at.
 The less people around the better.
 So much does he value his isolation that he doesn’t even pick up the phone when his mom calls him as he’s getting ready to leave.
 Then one day he falls down a crack and a boulder crushes his arm, trapping him in the canyon.
 So there he sits, alone with no one coming to save him.
 He’s in a deserted area and nobody knows he’s there.
 As he puts it so poetically, this is “an oops moment.”
 Movies like this are fascinating because they really shouldn’t be any good.
 At least, they shouldn’t be as good as they are.